 The Stop TB Partnership is leading the way to a world without tuberculosis (TB), a disease that is curable but still kills three people every minute.
 Founded in 2001, the Partnership's mission is to serve every person who is vulnerable to TB and ensure that high-quality treatment is available to all who need it.

-We operate through a secretariat hosted by the World Health Organization (WHO) in Geneva, Switzerland and seven working groups whose role is to accelerate progress on access to TB diagnosis and treatment; research and development for new TB diagnostics, drugs and vaccines; and tackling drug resistant- and HIV-associated TB.
-The secretariat is governed by a coordinating board that sets strategic direction for the global fight against TB.
+We operate through a secretariat hosted by UNOPS in Geneva, Switzerland and seven working groups whose role is to accelerate progress on access to TB diagnosis and treatment; research and development for new TB diagnostics, drugs and vaccines; and tackling drug resistant- and HIV-associated TB.
+The secretariat is governed by a Coordinating Board that sets strategic direction for the global fight against TB.

 A UNIQUE INTERNATIONAL BODY

 The Partnership is recognized as a unique international body with the power to align actors all over the world in the fight against TB.
 The participation of a wide range of constituencies gives us credibility and the broad range of medical, social and financial expertises needed to defeat TB.

 Our vision is a TB-free world.
 Our children will see TB eliminated in their lifetime.

 - To ensure that every TB patient has access to effective diagnosis, treatment and cure.